Updated: Jul 21

 There are many things he could do that are not the best choice.
 I mean, unless he is competing or his career is bodybuilding, I don’t see the need to spend so much time in the gym or to jeopardize his health with drugs.

 Our member is not a bodybuilder, and he is not competing.
 He has a successful business, a united family, he is financially free and he has a lot of dreams to accomplish.
 To be able to continue taking care of his business and keep his family united, and achieve his dreams, he needs time and energy.

 We often want to get to our goals as fast as possible...

 And, by doing that, we forget that results take time and patience.
 If you plant a seed and you are looking forward to the fruit, you know that you need to water it, take care of it, remove weeds from your garden and wait for the sunshine.
 That is the process, and then all you need is time.
 If you over water the seed, or expose it to more light or heat than it needs, or you remove the good insects from the soil, you are going to kill your plant.

 You can’t go to the gym for 9 hours one day and expect to be in shape the next day; or eat healthily or fast for one day and expect to be toned the next day.
 What it takes is a series of changes that you need to do every day as a lifestyle, and then one day you’ll see results in the mirror.

-Once you’re already taking the right path to health, don’t get desperate, you may lose the path...
+Once you’re already taking your path to health, don’t get desperate, you may lose the path...

 Results will come thanks to the changes you have already made.
 All you have to do is be patient with the process.
 Trust the process.
 It has delivered results before, it should continue to deliver results.

-Health is only one part of our life.
-It is not our life.
-When you start taking the right path to health, results will show up.
+Health is only one part of your life.
+It is not your life.
+When you start taking your path to health, results will show up.
 All you need to do is to be patient.